mishyjari/TheBoardClient/README.md

   - GUEST ORDER FORM - Public.
 Allow non-users to order delivery as a guest.
   - Email / text integration - for dispatching jobs, sending invoices, notifying when job has been completed, etc.
 - Needs pagination everywhere.
 Courier / client pagination can be done all on the front end.
 Some combination of front / back should be used for invoices and tickets.
-- BUG - DateTime instancea are inconsistent per time zone offsets.
+- BUG - DateTime instances are inconsistent per time zone offsets.
 Best to move all functions responsible for handling date time into a single document.
 Have everything converted to / from unix epoch when going to / from back end
 - Make UI more responsive, scale to lower resolutions, handle mobile browsers (perhaps a React Native version for mobile devices), Collapsible containers, etc.

 DEVELOPED BY Michelle Frattaroli